Exploding Kittens: Development

 As of 2015, Exploding Kittens stood as the third-biggest campaign ever mounted on Kickstarter.
 It launched with an initial goal of US$10,000, but by the end of the first day, the campaign had raised $1,333,586 from nearly 35,000 backers.
 By day four, it had raised more than $3,500,000 from more than 91,000 backers.
 Ultimately, it raised $8.7 million from 219,382 backers.

 On February 3, 2015, achievements were announced in lieu of stretch goals because the game designers did not want to delay production or distribution of the game to backers.
 As of February 16, 2015, 30 achievements had been unlocked and the second stretch goal (Unlock 20 Achievements) and third stretch goal (Unlock 30 Achievements) were completed.
 With the first stretch goal accomplished, the company expanded the NSFW deck to a full stand-alone game.
 The second stretch goal gave all backers an upgraded storage box that holds two full decks of cards, and the third and final stretch goal includes a Kickstarter-exclusive surprise in the box.

 Exploding Kittens began shipping to backers in late July 2015.

+Game conventions

-At the 2018 South by SouthWest festival, Exploding Kittens maintained a booth that displayed merchandise and had interactive components such as a large kitten vending machine.
+At the 2018 South by SouthWest festival, Exploding Kittens maintained a booth that displayed merchandise and had interactive components, such as a large kitten human vending machine.